The Birds Seen at the

 Sponsored by the Commissioners' Cup Golf Tournament and Rio Tinto Kennecott Corporation

 Presentation of Student Art Contest Awards- David Allen Sibley

 Sam McKay, Native Aquatics Biologist with the Northern Region of the Utah Division of Wildlife Resources, will give a hands-on presentation on native amphibians and reptiles of Utah.
 Participants will learn about the fascinating amphibians and reptiles found in their backyard and throughout the state, including interesting aspects about their biology, what to do if you find amphibians or reptiles, and why they are important.
 Informational material on native amphibians and reptiles will be available, including the cool new Amphibians of Utah poster.
 Live specimens of certain species will be available for participants to see, depending on availability.
 This is Great Entertainment for birders, youth, and families!

 Dave Ghizzone, Gonzo Tours

 Cruise to one of the Great Salt Lake's most well-know and accessible rookeries, Egg Island, off the north end of Antelope Island.
 A quiet peaceful tour aboard a 23' vessel with close views of Eared Grebes, Gulls, Great Blue Herons, Cormorants and possible Black-crowned Night Heron.
-Meet at Antelope Island State Park Marina.
-(I-15 exit #332, go west to Antelope Island).
+Meet at GREAT SALT LAKE MARINA.
 Weather Permitting.
 Questions call Dave 801-698-6288

 Limit 8.
 Own Vehicles.
 Cost $40